Robin's Reckoning: Part 2

 As the flashback ends, Robin continues his search on his motorcycle.
-He uses a phone tracer to obtain Zucco's address; in a fit of paranoia, Zucco fires a sub-machine gun repeatedly into the ceiling, worried about a noise.
+He uses a phone tracer to obtain Zucco's address; in a fit of paranoia, Zucco fires a submachine gun repeatedly into the ceiling, worried about a noise.
 An injured Batman falls through the weakened ceiling.
 Using a smoke bomb as a diversion, he limps from the room.
 Hiding in the amusement park, he hardly has time to treat his wounds before being attacked by Zucco's henchmen.
 Though limping, he picks off the thugs one-by-one through stealth, fighting several on the carousel.
 After the brawl, however, Zucco has the advantage over Batman and prepares to shoot him.
 At the last moment, Robin crashes through the fence while riding his motorcycle, drives straight at Zucco and, grabbing him by the collar, drags him to the end of a pier.
 He holds Zucco over the edge, determined to kill him.
 Batman arrives and desperately implores Robin not to let his emotions control him, but Robin lashes out at his mentor, exclaiming that he cannot know how he feels.
 When Batman remains silent, Robin suddenly remembers that Batman is actually the one person he knows who would know.
 Abashed, Robin apologizes and relents, handing Zucco to the police.

 As Zucco is hauled away, Robin tells Batman that Batman was right to leave him out of the investigation, as his emotions made him unstable.
 In a rare moment of vulnerability, Batman explains that he distanced Robin from the investigation because he feared his partner would be killed.
 The two crimefighters reconcile and leave the pier.